Dangerous onslaught of thunderstorms and tornadoes forecast for South on Wednesday

 Strong tornadoes are a possibility, particularly near and just south of the warm front.
 Around or after nightfall, storms may congeal into a messy line with a continued tornado risk.

-A slower timing of the front means more time for the atmosphere to heat up again on Thursday, favoring a reinvigorated severe weather and a tornado risk in the Southeast.
+A slower timing of the front means more time for the atmosphere to heat up again Thursday, favoring a reinvigorated severe weather and a tornado risk in the Southeast.

 Wednesday’s storm threat

-The highest risk of severe weather on Wednesday covers the zone that includes Memphis; Birmingham; Tuscaloosa, Ala.; Little Rock and several other cities in eastern Arkansas, northern Mississippi and southwestern Tennessee and the majority of Alabama.
+The highest risk of severe weather Wednesday covers the zone that includes Memphis; Birmingham; Tuscaloosa, Ala.; Little Rock and several other cities in eastern Arkansas, northern Mississippi and southwestern Tennessee and the majority of Alabama.
 That’s where the greatest tornado potential exits.

-The remainder of Mississippi, Arkansas and Alabama are covered by level 3 out of 5 enhanced risk and level 2 slight risk.
+The remainder of Mississippi, Arkansas and Alabama are covered by Level 3 out of 5 (enhanced risk) and Level 2 (slight risk).
 Most of Louisiana is at a slight risk.

 In the strongest storms, large to very large hail, damaging to destructive winds, and tornadoes, some long-lasting and intense, are possible.

-Timeline: Downpours and thunderstorms, some accompanied by hail the size of quarters and gusty to locally damaging winds, will form along the warm front lifting north across the South during the late morning hours.
+Timeline: Downpours and thunderstorms, some accompanied by hail the size of quarters and gusty to locally damaging winds, will form along the warm front lifting north across the South during the late-morning hours.
 To the south, warm, moist air will fester.
 Conditions then become even more volatile into the evening.

 - An intensifying squall line made up of embedded rotating storms will approach from the west and near the Mississippi River by 4 or 5 p.m.